mr-youbella/1337_Pool/README.md

-# Pool Projects 1337
+# 1337 Pool

-I completing pool month at School 1337, part of the 42 network, in August 2023!
-Below are the projects you accomplished along with their respective solutions.
+I passed the Pool stage at School 1337, which is a school belonging to Network 42, in August 2023, and these are the projects I completed in Pool.

 ![Pool Projects](Pool%20intra.jpg)